kubeshop/tracetest/examples/keptn-integration/README.md

 keptn create service pokeshop --project keptn-tracetest-integration -y
 ```

-### 2. Add Tracetest files and job files as resources of a service
+### 2. Add Tracetest files and job files as resources of a service.

 Now, we will set up a job associated with the `pokeshop` service, listening to the task event `test-services`: